TheRealMaN/mdns-announcer-public/readme.md

 # mDNS Announcer for Homebridge
-It started when I wanted to have a running instance of Homebridge to use my smart devices with an Apple Home app.
-I didn't want to have a 24/7 running mac and didn't have any Raspberry Pi, Orange Pi to install HB on.
-But I had a remote VPS running a docker, so I thought that it would be great to run a Homebridge in a container there and then point all my iOS devices to it.
+It started when I wanted to have a running instance of Homebridge to use my smart devices with an Apple "Home" app.
+I didn't want to have a 24/7 running mac or didn't have any Raspberry Pi, Orange Pi to install Homebridge there.
+But I had a remote VPS running a Docker, so I thought that it would be great to run a Homebridge in a container there and then point all my iOS devices to it.

-However soon I found out that Homebridge doesn't work in a docker bridge mode and you can't access it remotely from Home.app, so sad I know...((.
-The researching of this problem got me to realise that I should have a mDNS announcer on local network.
-I tried different approaches and found the one that suites me best - use ESP8266 Wemos D1 mini.
+However, I found out that Homebridge doesn't work in a Docker "bridge mode" and you can't access it remotly from "Home" apps, so sad((.
+The researching of this problem got me to realise that I should have a mDNS announcer on local network for "Home" apps to work properly.
+I tried a different approach and found the one that suites me best - use ESP8266 Wemos D1 for mDNS announcing and later installed openWRT on my router and ran dns-sd command there.

 ## Advertising a Homekit bridge
 ## Get config from Homebridge remote server